AzkaZia/DrivenDataYMH/README.md

 In the final version, I trained separate models to predict Injury Location and Weapon Type

+📁 File Descriptions
+finalsubmission.ipynb is the main notebook used to train the models for predicting Injury_Location and Weapon_Type.
+It includes all preprocessing, feature engineering, and training logic.

+main_sub.ipynb is used to generate predictions in the required DrivenData submission format.
+It takes test data, loads the trained models (not included), and outputs a .csv file with predictions.

 Notes
 This repository contains the full code used to train and evaluate models during the DrivenData YMH competition.